 District review team shall mean a group of individuals appointed by the Department, pursuant to M.G.L. c.
 15, § 55A, to conduct a district review.

-District standards shall mean the standards listed in 603 CMR 2.03(4)(a) that are the basis for district reviews, improvement planning, and other forms of accountability and assistance.
+District standards shall mean the standards developed and published by the Department pursuant to 603 CMR 2.03(6)(a) and (b) that are the basis for district reviews.

 ESEA shall mean the Elementary and Secondary Education Act, 20 U.S.C.
-6301 et seq., reauthorized in 2001 as the No Child Left Behind Act.
+6301 et seq., reauthorized in 2015 as the Every Student Succeeds Act.

-Follow-up review shall mean a review conducted following a district review to gather further information, to be used for such purposes as determining whether a Level 4 district should be placed in Level 5 or whether a school or district should be removed from Level 4 or Level 5.
+Follow-up review shall mean a review conducted following a district review to gather further information, to be used for such purposes as determining whether an underperforming district should be reclassified as chronically underperforming or whether a school or district should be removed from underperforming or chronically underperforming status.

 Follow-up review report shall mean the report of a follow-up review.